d-eisen/portfolio/content/tlaw.md

 ---
 # The Design Challenge

-The client, Trenaman Law, wanted a new website that would present the organization as  a speciailized firm.
+The client, Trenaman Law, wanted a new website that would present the organization as a specialized firm.
 The client sought updated branding that reflected his history as a judge, his connection to the community, and focused on his two areas of focus as a private practice attorney: personal injury and family.
 We outfitted the site with specific calls to action and features that allowed users to contact the firm to request consultation.

 # Users and Audience